By Paul Taylor

 However, the one defining characteristic that always seems to be present is just how fast it can happen.
-Alopecia areata tends to develop very suddenly – you could develop bald spots literally overnight!
+Alopecia areata tends to develop very suddenly.
+You could even develop bald spots quite literally overnight!

 However, for most, alopecia areata will unfortunately affect them again, possibly on and off throughout their lives or even develop into permanent areas of baldness.